remotion-dev/remotion/packages/docs/docs/player/api.md

 Exit fullscreen mode.

+### `getScale()`

+_available since v3.2.24_

+Returns a number which says how much the content is scaled down compared to the natural composition size.
+For example, if the composition is `1920x1080`, but the player is 960px in width, this method would return `0.5`.

 ### `addEventListener()`

 Start listening to an event.
 See the [Events](#events) section to see the function signature and the available events.